Yogesh19921/GenSky/README.md

           It might take long, if the dataset is huge like ISOT dataset.
        3. Find the results in the output folder with corresponding file names.
           Result looks something like this.
+          Here in Train, 95% accuracy is for detecting attacks and 70.5% for detecting normal traffic.
+          Similarly in test, 96.19% accuracy is for detecting attacks and 64.72% for detecting normal traffic.
  ![picture alt](http://i.imgur.com/vebo1Qv.png )